denliehoo/crypto-tracker/README.md

 # Change Log

+**24 Aug 2021 - Made a Market Prices page** <br />
+Made a market prices page, alone with a MarketDataItem Component. <br />
+Still need to work on styling for the page <br />
+Moving on to changing the fetching API to coingecko instead of cryptonator <br />

 **23 Aug 2021 - Updated OverviewPage & added new component CollatedTransactionItem** <br />
 Added a new component called CollatedTransactionItem which is used in OverviewPage <br />
 However, still need to add charts (probably using chart.js)